bjornbytes/lovr-docs/guides/Simple_Lighting.md

 - lightPos is the position in world space the individual light emits light from
 - 'in' is used here to indicate the variables we want from the vertex shader
 - normalize() is an OpenGL function to make operations like this easier
-- we are now returning the baseColor of the fragment times ambience PLUS diffuse - be sure these are added, not multiplied together
+- We are now returning the baseColor of the fragment times ambience PLUS diffuse - be sure these are added, not multiplied together

 If you compile and run now, you should notice a bright light illuminating your scene.
 Experiment with variables and using the 'send' method (shader:send('liteColor', <new color table>) or shader:send('lightPos', <new position>)) in your draw() loops.